AndreasTheDead/Zeller.sh/src/whoami.md

 - Clean up Existing Windows Intune environment and take over management and part of the Packaging
 - Many Scripts to report little things in the AD to help us, keep a clean Active Directory
 - Deployment of Defender for Endpoint for Clients and Servers
+- Redesign of Android device management in Intune from company devices as BYOD to Company Owned fully managed and personally enabled Devices.
+- Designing and writing of API to automate Active Dircetory things from our ITSM solution.

 ## Homelab